rmie/CuraOpenSCADPlugin/README.md

 # Workflow

-Inteded workflow is to export all required OpenSCAD objects (meshes) as individual geometries, as below.
+Inteded workflow is to export all required OpenSCAD objects (meshes) as individual geometries, by adding comments to your OpenSCAD file, as below.

 ```
 /*cura-export 'baseplate()' AS Baseplate */